n4hue/email-scheduler/README.md

 - **User-friendly Interface**: Simple and intuitive web interface for scheduling emails.
 - **Real-time Notifications**: Receive real-time feedback on the status of your scheduled emails.
 - **Timezone Support**: Schedule emails based on your local timezone.
+- **Select Date and Time**: Choose both the date and time for sending your emails.

 ## Technologies Used